 Anemia is also a common complication of pregnancy

 and it is important to diagnose it in pregnancy, because of the

 high risk to the mother of maternal bleeding in childbirth.

 There are various types of anemia and causes of anemia. ...more »

 Symptoms of anemia can vary greatly from person to person, depending on the severity of anemia and the underlying cause.
 Symptoms can be mild to severe and can include symptoms of complications, such as hypotension and shock.

 In anemia, there are a low number of red blood cells in the blood.
-Red blood cells contain the protein hemoglobin, which is vital to ...more symptoms »
+Red blood cells contain the protein hemoglobin, which ...more symptoms »

 Treatment plans for anemia are individualized depending on the underlying cause, the severity, the presence of coexisting diseases, the age of the patient, and other factors.
 Treatment involves a multifaceted plan that addresses the underlying cause, such as sickle cell disease or Vitamin B12 deficiency.

-For example, iron deficiency anemia and vitamin B12 deficiency ...more treatments »
+For example, iron deficiency anemia and ...more treatments »

 Symptoms of Anemia